stephenjwilson/MeTeOR/README.md

 ## Raw Data and Results
 To host the data and results of the project, I used [dat](https://datproject.org/) and [bulk downloads](http://meteor.lichtargelab.org/download).
 ### Installing Node and dat
-To download data using dat, ensure node is installed and the version is higher than 4
+To download data using dat, ensure node (version  >= 4) is installed
 ```bash
 node -v
 ```
-If it needs to be installed got to their [website](https://nodejs.org/en/download/).
+If it needs to be installed. go to their [website](https://nodejs.org/en/download/).

 To install dat:
 ```bash
 npm install -g dat